Evidam Swargamanu

-Ividam Swargamanu is a 2009 Indian Malayalam-language family drama thriller film directed by Rosshan Andrrews and written by James Albert.
+Ividam Swargamanu is a 2009 Indian Malayalam-language drama film directed by Rosshan Andrrews and written by James Albert.
 It was produced by Antony Perumbavoor under the company Aashirvad Cinemas.
 The film stars Mohanlal, Lalu Alex, Thilakan, Sreenivasan, Shankar and Lakshmi Rai.
 The music was composed by Gopi Sunder.
 It tells the story of Mathews, a farmer who has to fight the real estate mafia over selling his farmland which he refuses to give away.

 Ividam Swargamanu was released on 25 December 2009.
-The film won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.Also, the film was a commercial success.
+The film won the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value.
+Also, the film was a commercial success.